How YouTube Is Making Virtual Reality Look Better | Fast Company

 Adds van Hoff, Jaunt has “been using a similar but proprietary approach for the past four years and has found great success with that method.”

 For YouTube and Google, the next step is helping to turn what it’s already created into an industry standard.
 To that end, they’ve created what they call a projection independent mesh.
-In short, that is designed to instruct video rendering software packages to render 360-degree imagery as specified, “and does not need to understand the details of the project used,” YouTube and Google wrote in their draft post.
+In short, that is designed to instruct video rendering software packages to render 360-degree imagery as specified, “and does not need to understand the details of the projection used,” YouTube and Google wrote in their draft post.
 They have published that standard on GitHub and hope industry experts will comment on it and potentially improve upon it.

 According to Batt, Wevr may well do just that.